-F Performance Indicators LEVEL 1 Ineffective LEVEL 2 Improvement Necessary LEVEL 3 Effective LEVEL 4 Highly Effective 2.5 2.5 Advisory Committee The CTE teacher has no advisory committee established, or the committee exists only on paper. -CTE teacher has an advisory committee established representing a minimal number of stakeholders (2 of 5 areas). -CTE teacher has an advisory committee that represents most stakeholders (3 of 5 areas).
-The CTE teacher's advisory committee is balanced and represents most or all stakeholders (4+ of 5 areas). -The committee is made up minimal membership (4- 5 0). -The committee is made up of an significant appropriate number of members (6±7-8). -The committee is made up of a significant number of members (6+) and at least 50% are from business/industry, (9+) -The committee meets at least once a year for the C9 Program. -The committee meets at least twice a year for the C9 Program. -The committee meets at least twice per year.
-In addition, CTE teacher maintains ongoing and open communication with members of the Advisory Committee. four times during a calendar year. -The committee hears reports and gives minimal input, but does not make recommendations for future actions for the C9 Program. -The committee hears progress reports and makes recommendations, and assists with curriculum development for the C9 Program. -The committee hears progress reports, makes recommendations and receives feedback on actions taken for the C9 Program.
-The advisory committee takes ownership of the program; assists with curriculum development and raises funds and/or donates materials, supplies, and time to support the program. wc.
-1 1 11 1 ondary leaders, teachers, parents (current or forme -At least 50% of the committee members are from business/industry.
+I Performance Indicators LEVEL 1 Ineffective LEVEL 2 Improvement Necessary LEVEL 3 Effective LEVEL 4 Highly Effective 2.5 The CTE teacher has no advisory -CTE teacher has an advisory committee -CTE teacher has an advisory committee -CTE teacher has an advisory committee that represents most stakeholders (3 of 5 areas).
+The CTE teacher's advisory committee is balanced and represents most or all stakeholders (4+ of 5 areas). -The committee is made up minimal membership (4-5). -The committee is made up of an significant number of members (6+). -The committee is made up of a significant number of members(6+) and at least 50% are from business/industry. -The committee meets at least once a year for the C9 Program. -The committee meets at least twice a year for the C9 Program. -The committee meets at least twice per year.
+In addition, CTE teacher maintains ongoing and open communication with members of the Advisory Committee. -The committee hears reports and gives minimal input, but does not make recommendations for future actions for the C9 Program. -The committee hears progress reports and makes recommendations, and assists with curriculum development for the C9 Program. -The committee hears progress reports, makes recommendations and receives feedback on actions taken for the C9 Program.
+The advisory committee takes ownership of the program; assists with curriculum development and raises funds and/or donates materials, supplies, and time to support the program.
+Stakeholder areas: bu siness/industry_secondary.or_post-seco ondary leaders, teachers, parents (current or former r) students (current or former)